AO-StreetArt/Aesel/docs/pages/Object_API.rst

 Parameters
 ^^^^^^^^^^

--  scene (string) - Optional.
-The scene of the object to query for
 -  type (string) – Optional.
 The type of object to retrieve
 -  subtype (string) – Optional.
 The subtype of object to retrieve
 -  owner (string) – Optional.
 Return objects owned by a particular